Frequently Asked Question

 Why do I have to pay extra for ASA membership, logbooks and exam?

 Some people on the course may already have ASA membership and may have passed their 101 so we don’t think it is fair to charge them for something they don’t need.
 And how upsetting would it be if you don’t pass an exam that you have already paid for?

 Why do we have to pay for the instructors dinners ashore?

-No matter how much fun your instructor will have with you, it is still a job, and a tiring 24/7 job.
+No matter how much fun your instructor will have with you, it is still a tiring 24/7 job.
 They are always looking after the boat and your safety.
 We don’t expect them to be out of pocket whilst working.
-Dining ashore is your choice and you can choose to eat on-board every evening.
+Dining ashore is a choice and you can choose to eat on-board every evening if you prefer.
+But it is good to sample some local cuisine.